exegesis-js/exegesis/docs/Tutorial.md

 The `openapi: 3.0.1` part tells us this is an OpenAPI document, and conforms to [version 3.0.1](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) of the spec.
+There's a "paths" section where we can list all the paths our API exposes.

 This has all the required fields to be an OpenAPI document, and will pass validation, but as API documents go, this one is pretty boring.
 It doesn't acually do anything.
-Let's fix that by adding a route:
+Let's fix that by adding a path:

 ```yaml
 openapi: 3.0.1